 After going through a breast cancer diagnosis and treatment, I found out that there’s more to the expense than just the medical bills.
 Cancer is expensive!
-Because of the cancer, treatment and surgery, I was not able to do my normal things.
+Because of cancer, treatment, and surgery, I was not able to do my normal things.
 Therefore, we had to figure out how to take care of everything from childcare to household care.
 I searched for discounts for cancer patients, free stuff for cancer survivors, and other resources.
 Here are the discounts and free stuff for cancer patients that I found.

 How to Find Free Stuff for Cancer Survivors – Free Products and Services for Cancer Patients

 Here are a few of my favorite freebies for cancer survivors.

 Cancer Patients Get Free Makeup, Beauty Products, and Advice

 Free, the Look Good Feel Better program through the American Cancer Society give free makeup to cancer patients.
 I went to one of these right before I started chemo.
 The Look Good Feel Better program is a 2-hour, hands-on workshop that gives cancer patients tips for hair loss, nail care, makeup, clothing and more.
 I came home with a large cosmetic bag filled with all kinds of beauty goodies.

 For Cancer Patients and their Families – Free Kids Camp